What to Pack for Jamaica

 - 1 hat

-If you like to pack a little lighter, or this is a quick trip to Jamaica, the 35L travel backpacks or the Setout Divide might be perfect.
-Ladies, be sure to check out the women’s fit, it feels like a dream!
+If you like to pack a little lighter, or this is a quick trip to Jamaica, a 35L travel backpack might be perfect.

 Other Essentials to Pack in Your Personal Item